vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

   - Tenant Payloads: Contains custom payloads, such as a fake email from an executive with the company's official signature.

 - Select a ***Login Page*** _(phish web login page for credential harvesting and link in attachment techniques)_
-  - Global Login Pages: Includes built-in login pages, such as the Microsoft login page.
+  - Global Login Pages: Includes built-in login pages, such as the Microsoft login page
-  - Tenant Login Pages: Includes custom login pages, such as a custom Microsoft login page with corporate branding.
+  - Tenant Login Pages: Includes custom login pages, such as a custom Microsoft login page with corporate branding

 - Select a ***Phish Landing Page*** _(provides a learning moment for the user after being phished)_
   - Global Phish Landing Pages: Includes built-in phish landing pages
   - Tenant Phish Landing Pages: Includes custom landing pages, such as with corporate branding

+- Select ***End user notifications***
+  - Global notifications: Includes built-in end user notifications send from `notification@attacksimulationtraining.com`
+  - Tenant notifications: Includes custom end user notifications for branding and to set a different from address

 - Who receives the simulated phishing message and on what schedule
   - All users or specific users and groups (dynamic distribution groups are not supported)